odeviceblack/sscanf/README.md

 String defaults can use `\` to escape `)` or `*` within them if you want a string to contain those values.

+However, currently neither arrays nor strings use the value from the `*` parameter, but both will still skip the parameter.

 ### Custom (kustom) specifiers

 The latest version of sscanf adds a new `k` specifier to allow you to define your own specifers in PAWN: